Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 Most of the binding energy is contained in the individual stars and the contribution of the orbital binding energy is universal in all configurations.
 The orbital binding energy $E_\mathrm{bind,orb}$ is the energy necessary for the two NSs to escape to infinity.
 It can be computed using the gravitational mass $m_{i}^{(s)}$ of the components, by

 The gravitational masses $m_{i}^{(s)}$ are obtained by solving a TOV-like equation for isolated stars that have the same rest masses.
 The gravitational mass $m_{i}^{(s)}$ is smaller than the rest mass $m_{i0}^{(s)}$, because it accounts for the binding energy.
 Hence, $E_\mathrm{bind,orb}$ contains only contributions of the binding energy that are due to the mutual binding between the stars.
-Fig.~\ref{fig:OrbitalBindingEnergy} shows that the orbital binding energy is mostly independent of the DM configuration.
-The biggest effect is seen for the \emph{dark core} configurations for which the magnitude of $E_\mathrm{bind,orb}$ is about 2\% smaller than that of the other configurations.
+Fig.~\ref{fig:OrbitalBindingEnergy} shows that {the relation between orbital binding energy and ADM angular momentum (both appropriately rescaled by $M_{ADM}$) is mostly independent of the DM configuration as the lines are falling on top of each other.